Autoselectr car comparison platform — project hero banner

 Applying the branding palette to the wireframes

-A comprehensive style guide was created with colour and typography rules, reusable UI components, and states for buttons, cards, and forms.
-Using EightShapes Specs (pre-Figma Dev Mode), annotated spacing and margin specs were generated to ensure a smooth handoff.
+Using EightShapes Specs (pre-Figma Dev Mode), I generated annotated spacing and margin specs to ensure a smooth handoff.

-The generated styleguide for a streamlined handoff to the developers
+The generated styleguide so that I could perform a streamlined hand-off to the developers

 Next Steps